 One thing they're not going to do is buy more of our debt.
 Which central banks will abandon the dollar next?
 Brazil, Korea, and Chile.
 These are the three largest central banks that own the least amount of gold.
-None own even 1% of their total reserves in gold.
+None owns even 1% of its total reserves in gold.

-I examined these issues in much greater detail in the most recent issue of my newsletter, Porter Stansberry's Investment Advisory, which we published last Friday.
-Coincidentally, the New York Times repeated our warnings - nearly word for word - in its paper today.
-(They didn't mention Greenspan-Guidotti, however...
-It's a real secret of international speculators.)
+All of this is going to lead to a severe devaluation of the U.S. dollar...
+Which I expect to happen within 18 months.
+I examined these issues in much greater detail in the most recent issue of my newsletter, Porter Stansberry's Investment Advisory, which was published last week.
+Coincidentally, America's paper of record - the New York Times - repeated our warnings (nearly word for word) last weekend.
+Word is getting out.